 I'm giving this its own section because it directly hits your users' wallets and patience.

-On a 3G connection (still common in much of the world), here's what your users sit through just waiting for the framework to load.
-Not your app.
-Just the framework:
+On a 3G connection (still common in much of the world), the framework tax before your app even loads:

 1.3 seconds between SvelteKit and Next.js.
 Just the framework.
 Your app code, images, fonts, API calls — all on top.
-For someone on a phone in a coffee shop or on a bus, that's the difference between staying and leaving.
+For someone on a phone on a bus, that's the difference between staying and leaving.

 🤖 The AI Factor